joelhawksley/identity/components/slides.md

 ---

-^ Which is too bad, because it’s not compatible with our progressive enhancement architecture at GitHub.
+^ Which is too bad, because it’s not compatible with our progressive enhancement architecture.

 ^ But let's not give up just yet.